jefferyz2008/15112-CMU-final-Term-Project/README.md

 # 15112-CMU-final-Term-Project
-plays quoridor with ai or human
+plays quoridor with ai or human.
+Make sure to download CMU graphics